EricMarcantonio/FaceIt/Welcome file.md

 Here is a diagram about how the program is structured:

 It has a `React` front-end using `polaris` as its component system.
-On the back-end it is running
+On the back-end it is running `NodeJs` and `ExpressJs`.
+By using the `face-api.js` package, FaceIt is able to obtain the descriptors from each face, and save them into a `MongoDB` instance

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwODQ2MTEwOTAsODk4ODU2MjE1XX0=
+eyJoaXN0b3J5IjpbMTkwMjMzMjY5NSw4OTg4NTYyMTVdfQ==
 -->